 Within equity markets, the rebound has been driven by defensives and growth stocks – which is not part of the typical recovery playbook but understandable given the prolonged uncertainties we face.
 Valuation spreads between cyclicals and defensives are at extremes and will eventually snap back.
 We would expect this to occur in anticipation of a normalization in global spending patterns – which may require greater visibility on a vaccine.
 For now we favor a moderately defensive equity allocation which should include sectors that are less impacted from lockdowns such as communication services or health care in the current environment.
 As the road to recovery becomes clearer, we would expect the most sold-off sectors (e.g., automobiles, banks, energy) to bottom from an absolute point of view given they trade at deep recession prices and should eventually recover.
 Therefore, for investors with a longer time horizon and ample risk tolerance we believe that buying into those sectors on dips is likely to pay off.

 We prefer China and other North Asia economies over their EM counterparts as the former have shown greater ability to manage the health crisis and control the outbreak.
-At the same time, countries like Korea, Taiwan and China are less vulnerable from an external financing point of view and have more room for policy action.
+At the same time, markets like Korea, Taiwan and Mainland China are less vulnerable from an external financing point of view and have more room for policy action.
 We are expressing this view across equities and fixed income, the latter reflected in a preference for Asian high yield relative to broader emerging market debt.
 Over time, we expect the overvalued USD to weaken and gold to rally given extraordinary monetary and fiscal stimulus in the US.